This post may contain affiliate links. Please read our disclosure policy.

 For the Frites:

-• Scrub the potato (I don't peel mine, but feel free to if you prefer).
-Cut potato into thin strips.
-Place in a bowl and drizzle with 2 tbsp. avocado or olive oil.
+• Scrub the potato and slice into thin strips.
+Place the strips in a bowl and drizzle with the oil.
 Toss until evenly coated.
-Season with salt and pepper, to taste.
+Season with salt and pepper to taste.

-• Bake in the oven for 15 minutes, then remove from oven and give them a good toss.
-Place back into the oven and continue baking until golden brown and crisp on the edges...another 10-15 minutes.
+• Spread the fries across the prepared baking sheets.
+You want them to have plenty of room to get crispy.
+Bake for 15 minutes, then remove from oven and toss.
+Place back into the oven and continue to bake until golden brown and crisp on the edges, 10 to 15 minutes.
+Set aside.

 For the Steaks:

-• Pat dry the steak.
-Season generously with kosher salt and coarse black pepper.
+• Pat the steak dry with a paper towel.
+Season generously with salt and pepper.

 • Heat a cast iron skillet over medium-high heat.
-When just smoking, add a little ghee or oil into the bottom of the skillet and swirl to coat.
+When just smoking, add the ghee and swirl to coat.

-• Remove from skillet and onto a plate.
+• Transfer the steak to a plate.
 Tent with foil and let rest for 5 minutes.

-• Slice and serve with frites and aioli!
+• Slice the steak and serve with frites and aioli.

 Nutrition information is automatically calculated, so should only be used as an approximation.